XHMV-FM

 XHMV-FM is a radio station on 93.9 FM in Hermosillo, Sonora, Mexico.
-The station is operated by Uniradio and brands as La Zeta with a pop format.
+It is owned by Radio Resultados and operated by Grupo Larsa Comunicaciones.
+The station carries a format known as Toño.

 History

 XHMV received its concession on August 25, 1987.
 It was owned by Radiorama through subsidiary Espectáculo Auditivo, S.A.

-In 2022, Uniradio reached an agreement to outright purchase XHDM-FM 102.7 from Grupo ACIR, resulting in the migration of La Zeta to that frequency.
+In late September 2022, Uniradio reached an agreement to outright purchase XHDM-FM 102.7 from Grupo ACIR, resulting in the migration of La Zeta to that frequency.
+The simulcast was broken in April 2023 with the new La Rancherita format.
+Larsa took over the station and installed its Toño brand in January 2024.